wp-plugins/simple-page-tester/readme.txt

 3. The split test details screen shows view stats in the free version and conversion details in the Premium version ([read about even more features in the Premium version](http://simplepagetester.com/premium/))

 == Changelog ==

+= 1.4.0 =
+* Bugfix: Temporary workaround added to the Thickbox popup to fix a class with the Types plugin.
+Just until they fix their issue of loading Types JS files on non-required pages.
+* Bugfix: If a visitor visits the test slug, redirect them to the Master
+* Feature: Added a Tour to the plugin which is activated when the plugin is Activated
+* Feature: Added a new metric to show "unique visitors" to in order to better separate view count from unique visitors.
+Changed existing metric to "total views"
+* Feature: Allow archiving of tests so you can keep both variations after a test finishes.
+This is now the default behavior.
+The losing variation will replace the Variation's slug and the winner will replace the Master's slug.
+It's up to the admin to delete the second page.
+* Feature: Added the ability to "Pause" a test in progress.
+Paused tests shuffle all traffic to the "Master" and do not record visits or conversions.
+* Feature: Added a column to show the status of a test on the All Split Tests list view
+* Feature: Disable the WordPress SEO meta box on the SPT edit screen automatically without having to adjust the settings in WordPress SEO

 = 1.3.4 =
 * Bugfix: Fix formatting on side options panel on test edit screen